 - Keep on this chalky road, ignoring ways off and in less than 1 km you come down into the residential street called Kings Ride and keep straight on down the hill to a crossroads.

 - Go straight over and walk the 100 metres down to the T-junction.
 Directly opposite you will see the George Inn, Alfriston, the suggested pub for your lunch stop.
-Opposite the George Inn is the Star Inn.
+Opposite the George Inn is the Star Inn - CLOSED for refurbishment until September 2020.
 Some 70 metres further up the High Street, at Waterloo Square, is Ye Olde Smugglers Inn.
-At the southern end of the High Street is the Wingrove Inn.
+At the far southern end of the High Street is the Wingrove Inn.
 Alternatively for the Chestnuts Tea Room turn right when you are facing the George Inn and carry on for 100 metres; after lunch cross the road and go left 80 metres to reach the alley on the right signposted to St Andrews Church/The Tye/War Memorial Hall.
 Or for The Singing Kettle, turn left when facing the George Inn and continue to the far end of the square; after lunch retrace your steps to the pub.

 - After lunch at the George Inn, turn left and after 70 metres, go left down the alley following the sign saying ‘St Andrews Church/The Tye/War Memorial Hall’ and in 35 metres you will come out opposite the United Reformed Church Memorial Hall.
 Turn half right to reach the green.
 Ahead you can see the Parish Church of St Andrews and beyond that to the right the Alfriston Clergy House, both of which are worth a visit.